cs544-wisc/f23/p6/README.md

 #### Q1: what is the schema?

-Next run the cell with the `# Q1 Ans` comment which calls `setup_cassandra_table()` function and then executes a couple of queries to verify the schema is as expected.
+Next run the cell with the comment "Q1 Ans" which calls `setup_cassandra_table()` function and then executes a couple of queries to verify the schema is as expected.

 ### Adding metadata to table